When you're selling real estate with owner financing, there's one critically important question you should be asking yourself:

 Admittedly, there are some seller financed transactions (especially ones that involve properties with improvements and other outside financiers) that can be VERY complicated, and they legitimately need the help of a real estate attorney to facilitate the process (and in some states, the involvement of an attorney is required – see this blog post for more information).
 On the same coin, I’ve found that with many of the simple vacant land transactions I deal with, I'm comfortable using a handful of basic templates to handle these closings in-house, especially when I've taken the time to understand some of the state-specific intricacies that can come into play.

 Whatever you decide to do – realize that it doesn't take a huge investment to understand the basics of how a Deed of Trust works.
-Armed with the right templates, the right knowledge of how your state works and a willingness to call an attorney when you have questions, you could literally save yourself thousands of dollars with these online resources (and don't forget, most of these templates can be used over and over again).
+Armed with the right templates, the right knowledge of how your state's laws work and a willingness to call an attorney when you have questions, you could literally save yourself thousands of dollars with these online resources (and don't forget, most of these templates can be used over and over again).

 Need More Help?